-1 (1) One member shall be experienced in the electric power industry; a 2 representative of an investor-owned electric public utility, to be appointed by 3 the Governor.
-4 (2) One member shall be experienced in the natural gas industry; have 5 experience in natural gas and associated hydrocarbon exploration, 6 development, and production, to be appointed by the Governor.
-One member shall be experienced in energy policy matters; 7 (2a) 8 One member shall be experienced in alternative fuels and biofuels; a (3) 9 representative of an investor-owned natural gas public utility, to be 10 appointed by the Speaker of the House of Representatives.
-11 (4) One member shall be experienced in energy efficient building design or construction; an energy economist or a person with experience in the 12 13 financing or business development of an energy-related business, to be 14 appointed by the President Pro Tempore of the Senate.
-15 One member shall be experienced in environmental protection; have (5) 16 experience in energy policy, to be appointed by the President Pro Tempore 17 of the Senate.
-One member who is engaged in a business providing renewable energy or 18 (6) 19 other energy services; shall be an industrial energy consumer, to be appointed 20 by the Speaker of the House of Representatives.
-21 One member shall be knowledgeable of alternative and renewable sources of (7) 22 energy; energy, to be appointed by the Governor.
-23 One member who, at the time of appointment, is a county commissioner; or (8) 24 elected municipal officer; provided, the member's term on the Council shall 25 expire immediately in the event that he or she vacates office as a county 26 commissioner or municipal officer; shall have experience in trucking, rail, or 27 shipping transportation, to be appointed by the Speaker of the House of 28 Representatives.
-29 Repealed by Session Laws 2009-446, s.
+- (2) One member shall be experienced in the natural gas industry; have experience in natural gas and associated hydrocarbon exploration, development, and production, to be appointed by the Governor. - (2a) One member shall be experienced in energy policy matters; - One member shall be experienced in alternative fuels and biofuels; a (3) representative of an investor-owned natural gas public utility, to be appointed by the Speaker of the House of Representatives. - (4) One member shall be experienced in energy efficient building design or construction;an energy economist or a person with experience in the financing or business development of an energy-related business, to be appointed by the President Pro Tempore of the Senate. - One member shall be experienced in environmental protection; have (5) experience in energy policy, to be appointed by the President Pro Tempore of the Senate. - One member who is engaged in a business providing renewable energy or (6) other energy services; shall be an industrial energy consumer, to be appointed by the Speaker of the House of Representatives. - One member shall be knowledgeable of alternative and renewable sources of (7) energy; energy, to be appointed by the Governor. - One member who, at the time of appointment, is a county commissioner; or (8) elected municipal officer; provided, the member's term on the Council shall expire immediately in the event that he or she vacates office as a county commissioner or municipal officer; shall have experience in trucking, rail, or shipping transportation, to be appointed by the Speaker of the House of Representatives. - Repealed by Session Laws 2009-446, s.
 4, effective August 7, 2009.
-(9) 30 (10)One member shall be knowledgeable in the finance, business development, 31 or technology development of energy-related business; One member shall 32 have experience in energy research and development, to be appointed by the 33 President Pro Tempore of the Senate.
-34 (11)One member shall be experienced in low-income energy policy matters or 35 low income residential weatherization.
-One member shall have experience in 36 environmental management, appointed by the Speaker of the House of 37 Representatives.
-38 One member shall be experienced in the petroleum industry.
-One member (12)
+(9) - One member shall be knowledgeable in the finance, business development, (10)or technology development of energy-related business; One member shall have experience in energy research and development, to be appointed by the President Pro Tempore of the Senate.

+- One member shall be experienced in low-income energy policy matters or (11)low-income residential weatherization.
+One member shall have experience in environmental management, appointed by the Speaker of the House of Representatives. - (12)One member shall be experienced in the petroleum industry.
+One member shall have experience in the biofuels industry, to be appointed by the President Pro Tempore of the Senate."